kushidesign/kushi-quickstart/README.md

 # Kushi quickstart
 [Kushi](https://github.com/kushidesign/kushi) is a complete styling and UI solution for ClojureScript.

 This template demonstrates how to setup a project with Kushi, using [shadow-cljs](https://github.com/thheller/shadow-cljs) and [Reagent](https://reagent-project.github.io/).
-You can find most of the documentation and examples that you need to get started via comments in the src files of this repo.
+You can find most of the documentation and examples that you need to get started via comments in the src files of this project.

 This template is based on [shadow-cljs/browser-quickstart](https://github.com/shadow-cljs/quickstart-browser).